Ouse Valley Eagles: Merger

-Recent Years
+Recent years

 The Eagles began their inaugural season in 2014, under the guidance of Head Coach Will White.
 They lost their first game to the Watford Cheetahs 19-0.
 However, they easily won their second game to the rookie London Hornets, finishing 37-0.
 In their first season's penultimate game, the Eagles beat the Kent Exiles in a game that would see the winning team reach the playoffs.
 After finishing the regular season 8-2, they lost to the Solent Thrashers in the first round.

 Going into their second season, a league realignment saw them placed in the Division One Southern Football Conference, in the North division.

-Logos & Uniforms
+Logos and uniforms

 Their "O" logo and uniforms are heavily inspired by that of the Oregon Ducks.
 Their logo features a bold "O" contained by wing graphics.

 Their first jerseys are manufactured by DNA Sports.
 They are primarily white, with silver wing details on the shoulders and black uniform numbers.
 Their helmets are white and also feature the chrome wing design.